Let’s talk education.

 Private schools have a huge advantage in terms of their intake.
 Everyone sending their children to private school values the service highly enough to pay for it.
 Compare and contrast with the small but troublesome minority of parents of state school children that don’t really value education and complain when Jamie Oliver improves the food being fed to their children.
 Where parental support for hard work is higher, children get better exam results…in state schools or private schools.

-If you want a free school full of kids with other ambitious but frugal parents, move into the catchment area of a good state school.
+If you want a free school full of kids with other ambitious parents, move into the catchment area of a good state school.
 This is not cheating, its playing.

 4) Future earnings